NrgXnat/xsync/README.md

 # ChangeLog #

+## Version 1.5.0-SNAPSHOT  As of March 14, 2022 ##

+Added a synchronization tab on the subject report page.
+The subject meta-data and the resources at the subject level can be synced on demand.
+Experiments will not sync.
+Only Site Admins/Project Owners and Members can start the re-sync

 ## Version 1.4.0  As of March 4, 2021 ##

 Fixes to make XSync compatible with XNAT 1.8.0.